-MPX NJ is suiting their parent company iAnthus over their license to operate their cultivation facility in New Jersey in Monmouth Superior Court.
+MPX NJ is suing their parent company iAnthus over their license to operate their cultivation facility in New Jersey in Monmouth Superior Court.

 MPX NJ Unhappy With iAnthus